KPFZIPOH/listpass/README.md

 The author is not responsible for any misuse of this software.
 Use it at your own risk and ensure compliance with all applicable laws and regulations.

 # Ethical Considerations
 Use Responsibly: This software is for educational and testing purposes only.
-Using a keylogger to monitor someone without their explicit consent is illegal in many jurisdictions and violates privacy rights.
+Using listpass to capture someone's passwords without their explicit consent is illegal in many jurisdictions and violates privacy rights.

 Transparency: Always inform and obtain consent from users before deploying this software on their systems.